 Favourite Boats in Show - sponsored by

 The Favourite Boat in Show award is a tradition of Crick Boat Show.
 The competition is sponsored by insurance company Haven Knox-Johnston.
-Two trophies are awarded at the 2024 Show - one for the most admired narrowboat; and one for the most admired wide-beam, as voted for by visitors to the show.
+Two trophies are awarded at the 2024 Show - one for the most admired narrowboat; and one for the most admired wide-beam.

 Voting takes place during the Show at the Haven Knox-Johnston marquee on the Quayside.
 All voters are entered into a draw to win £100 M&S vouchers and voters can choose to also enter a draw to win a year's free boat insurance from Haven Knox-Johnston (T&C apply)